oanda/nodejs-exchange-rates/README.md

 This object is returned by any API method called in [OANDAExchangeRates](#oanda_exchange_rates).
 It automatically deserializes the data into a native Javascript object and provides information about the response.

 - Fields:
+  - data

-  - data: contains the deserialized Javascript object of the API
+      Contains the deserialized Javascript object of the API

+  - errorCode

-  - errorCode: if the request failed, contains the error code of the problem (see also [List of Errors](http://developer.oanda.com/exchange-rates-api/#errors_list))
+      If the request failed due to an API error, contains the error code of the problem (see also [List of Errors](http://developer.oanda.com/exchange-rates-api/#errors_list))
+      If the request failed due to a network error (connection lost, malformed JSON data), it will not be set

+  - errorMessage

-  - errorMessage: if the request failed, contains a description of the problem
+      If the request failed, contains a description of the problem

+  - statusCode

-  - statusCode: HTTP status code
+      HTTP status code

+  - raw

-  - raw: contains the raw serialized JSON data returned by the API
+      Contains the raw serialized JSON data returned by the API

+  - success

-  - success: boolean flag indicating whether the request was successful or not
+      Boolean flag indicating whether the request was successful or not

 ## <a name="tests"></a>Tests